FernandoCarazoMelo/drughelper/Rpackage/drughelper/README.md

 ### Data

-Data with drugs and synonyms from ChEMBl: `datosChembl.RData`.
+Data with drugs and synonyms from ChEMBl: `dhdrugs.RData`.
 It is downloaded through `downloadAbsentFile` function.

 #### Information:

-Information of the columns from `datosChembl.RData`:
+Information of the columns from `dhdrugs.RData`:

 * **Drug**: Name of each chosen drug.
 * **DrugHelperid**: Identification code created for the project.